 Scholarship Renewal Service Obligation

-If you have been awarded more than $1,250 of scholarships per semester, your scholarship renewal requirements will include completing a scholarship renewal service of 58 hours per semester (less than 5 hours per week) beginning your third semester at Truman.
-If you do not want to complete the service requirement, you may opt to renew one-half of your scholarship or receive only $1,250 of scholarship awarded, whichever is greater.
+If you have been awarded more than $1,500 of scholarships per semester, your scholarship renewal requirements will include completing a scholarship renewal service of 58 hours per semester (an average of four hours per week) beginning your third semester at Truman.
+If you do not want to complete the service requirement, you may opt to renew one-half of your scholarship or receive only $1,500 of scholarship awarded, whichever is greater.

 The TruPositions website should be used when you are searching for a position.
 Examples of service include: